kingplunky/EMCAPI/README.md

 ### Restructured Query System

-This fork introduces a new class called FilterableEndpoint<T>, which allows for .
+This fork introduces a new class called FilterableEndpoint<T>, which allows for:

 - **Generic Filtering**: With `FilterableEndpoint<T>`, you can now filter by any field within the object `T`.
 - **Flexible Queries**: The system supports a variety of filtering methods, including: